 Although CBD does impact cannabinoid receptors, it doesn’t attach directly to them like THC.
 Instead, it stimulates the receptors, causing them to increase your endocannabinoid production levels.
 This is the “good feeling” that might wash over you when you consume CBD but it is entirely different from a marijuana high.

-Today, CBD oil is created by isolating and extracting pure CBD from the hemp plant and then mixing it with some sort of carrier such as coconut oil.
+Today, CBD oil is created by isolating and extracting pure CBD (CBD extract) from the hemp plant and then mixing it with some sort of carrier such as coconut oil.
 As such, there are a variety of ways to use CBD.
-It can be consumed in the form of tincture, tablet, rub, balm, vaped, or taken in the for of CBD edibles like a CBD gummy or mint.
+It can be consumed in the form of cbd capsule, tincture, tablet, rub, balm, vaped, or taken in the for of CBD edibles like a CBD gummy or mint.
 It can also be applied in a topical form like CBD lotion or CBD cream.
 In addition, it’s worth noting that CBD is regularly sold under two different classifications:

-- full spectrum – This type of CBD has all of the cannabinoids (THC, CBD, et al.) and terpenes.
+- full spectrum CBD – This type of CBD has all of the cannabinoids (THC, CBD, et al.) and terpenes.
 All of these components work together to create an entourage effect that maximizes the medicinal effects of CBD.

-- broad spectrum – This type of CBD is further refined in the extraction process to remove all THC.
+- broad spectrum CBD– This type of CBD is further refined in the extraction process to remove all THC.
 Broad-spectrum CBD contains 80% to 90% CBD, no THC and a reduced level of other cannabinoids.

-Although we currently lack scientific consensus, as Harvard Health notes, it appears that CBD oil can help you manage several health issues with numerous health benefits— all without getting you high.
+Although we currently lack scientific consensus, as Harvard Health notes, it appears that hemp derived CBD oil can help you manage several health issues with numerous health benefits— all without getting you high.
 The most common problems that patients use CBD for include:

 - stress and mood

 - aches and discomfort

 - exercise-induced Inflammation